-SANE's communications team sustained the charity's profile in the media, reflecting the concerns, needs and experiences of patients and service users, families, carers and professionals.
+SANE's communications team sustained the charity's profile in the media, reflecting the needs and experiences of patients and service users, families, carers and professionals.

-SANE's CEO gave over 300 interviews in the mainstream media, with frequent appearances on regional television and radio news programmes.
+SANE's CEO gave approximately 280 interviews in the mainstream media, with frequent appearances on regional television and radio news programmes.

-SANE issued comment on a wide range of national and international mental health issues for outlets such as BBC News Online, The Guardian, The Daily Telegraph, Daily Mail, and the Huffington Post.
+SANE issued comment on a wide range of mental health issues for newspapers and online news outlets such as The Times, The Guardian, The Daily Telegraph, The Daily Mail, BBC News Online and the Huffington Post.